ascholerChemeketa/cs160Reader/_sources/ComputingFields/SoftwareEngineering.rst

 **Education:**

 A Software Engineering degree will have many of the same programming courses as a CS degree along with the same basic theory classes and supporting math.
-However, the junior and senior years, while a CS student might take a wider range of more theoretical classes, a SE student will have coursework focused more narrowly on topics like designing and testing software, managing projects, and using industry standard tools.
+However, during the junior and senior years, while a CS student might take a wider range of more theoretical classes, a SE student will have coursework focused more narrowly on topics like designing and testing software, managing projects, and using industry-standard tools.

 Although some schools offer degrees specifically in Software Engineering, at most schools it exists as a specialization within the computer science department.
 Someone who knows they want to become a working software developer thus would